AnimaI/QAxe-Docker-Bootloader/README.md

 Docker-Bootloader for Qaxe Repository [github.com/shufps/qaxe](https://github.com/shufps/qaxe)

 ## Description:
-This project provides an automated build system in a Docker environment for the [QAxe Repository](https://github.com/shufps/qaxe).
+This project provides an automated build system in a Docker environment for the [github.com/shufps/qaxe](https://github.com/shufps/qaxe).

 It builds the firmware for the QAxe and QAxe+ devices with the STM32L072CB chip in a Docker environment and prepares them for flashing.
 The flashing process is done via the USB bootloader on the device, which is activated by pressing the BOOT button.